michael-koller-91/transport-cables/README.md

 * when mod entities are destroyed, should only the corresponding circuit network id tables be updated (instead of always calling update_network_ids())?
 * can cables connected to a provider or node be curved cables?
 * if a pair of underground cables is placed on cables, can the cables between the undergrounds be deleted?
+* is it possible to maintain the filter if an entity is upgraded?
 * rewrite the item distribution algorithm; for example, 31 receivers with a rate of 30 items / s is a problem
-* make empty circuit wire connector sprites
-* is it possible to maintain the filter if an entity is upgraded?

 ## Acknowledgement